 Overnight Nomad Lodge Hotel or similar

-After breakfast, you will visit a felt workshop which is run by the local women community called “Altyn Kol”.
-You will reach the village of Kilemche, where you will set off on foot for a soft trek to Son Kul Lake (approx. 4-5 hrs).
+After breakfast transfer to Son-Kul Lake (approx 2-3hrs).
 Son-Kul is one of the highest lakes in Kyrgyzstan (2030m above sea level).
 It’s a place where you can experience true nomadic life.
 You may have a chance to ride a horse, see edelweiss flowers, camels, yaks, golden eagles, and to see how local women make the Kyrgyz national drink – Kymyz (mare’s milk).
 This is a remote mountain lake situated on a treeless, high mountain plateau, where shepherds bring their livestock in the summertime and establish a camp where they will live for the season and set up their yurts.
 In this area of beauty, you will see hundreds of herds of animals and their shepherds, as well as many different yurts.
-(B,L,D)

 Overnight Plaza Hotel or similar